RESOLVING PEOPLE'S CONFLICTING BELIEFS ABOUT HOMOSEXUALITY

 generation before a significant percentage of adults, and a larger percentage of

-youth, started to accept homosexuality as a normal minority sexual orientation.
+youth, started to accept homosexuality as a normal and natural minority sexual orientation.
+By 2003, when the first draft of this essay was written, there are diverse beliefs about LGBT topics in

-Very substantial numbers of adults consider it to be an abnormal,
+Very substantial numbers of adults considered it to be an abnormal,

-A smaller number believe that homosexual acts should be criminalized.
+A smaller number believe that homosexual acts between consenting adults should be criminalized.

-Fewer adults believe that same-sex relationships should be
+Fewer adults believed that same-sex relationships should be

 registered by the government and that the couples should be granted some

-of the benefits which are routinely given to married couples.
+of the benefits which are routinely given to opposite-sex married couples.
 This is the

-civil union option seen in places like Hawaii,
+civil union option seen in some states in the U.S.

 1953: Dr Evelyn Hooker, a psychologist at UCLA successfully